The 3 Most Volatile Stocks Today - Cabot Wealth Network

 The 3 Most Volatile Stocks Today

-After a record-setting year of calm in the stock market in 2017, volatility arrived in earnest shortly after the calendar flipped to 2018.
-The CBOE Volatility Index (VIX), a.k.a. the investor “fear gauge,” spiked above 37 in the first week of February, its highest point in more than five years.
-It has since settled back to more normal levels, but volatility is still much higher than it was most of last year.
-That doesn’t mean there aren’t plenty of good investments still out there.
-But it does mean that the most volatile stocks today are virtually untouchable right now.

-I originally compiled this list of the most volatile stocks today a few months back, when the VIX was at record lows and stocks at all-time highs.
-Interestingly, the list hasn’t changed much now that the market has become unpredictable, which shouldn’t be much of a surprise.
-Stocks that are volatile in calm waters are sure to become even more volatile when things get choppy.
+Today, though coronavirus is nowhere near going away and in fact on the rise yet again, the stock market is in a far better place.
+Since the March 23 bottom, stocks have rallied with surprising force, recovering all of their February and March losses to trade at new all-time highs at the start of September, though they have pulled back sharply in the three weeks since.
+Still, the market is mostly healthy, and there are too many good stocks out there to risk taking on a volatile stock.
+It’s not worth the risk.

+So which stocks should you avoid at all costs as we enter the final quarter of a very uncertain year?

-To screen for the most volatile stocks today, I looked for large-cap stocks with a beta of at least 2—meaning they’re twice as volatile as this already volatile market.
+To screen for the most volatile stocks today, I looked for large-cap stocks with a beta of at least 2—meaning they’re twice as volatile as the market.
 And I stuck with U.S. companies since, as with small-cap stocks, volatility and unpredictability are more common in emerging market stocks.

-But now that it’s handed my readers 100% profits, it’s no wonder why Cabot Top Ten Trader is considered Wall Street’s leading trading advisory.

-As you’ll see in today’s Cabot Top Ten Trader, this week’s top 10 trades are no joke, either.Click here to learn more.
+The nature of this market has been breaking some rules, so there are no sure things.
+Whether you’re building a watch list or looking to nibble this week’s list is a great place to start.Click here to find out more.

-There weren’t many that came across my radar in this search, so these stocks are truly outliers—wild and unpredictable even by the standards of a suddenly wild and unpredictable market.
-Until they settle into some sort of predictable pattern, I’d avoid these up-and-down stocks at all costs.
+Because beta compares the behavior of a given stock with the market itself, these stocks are wild and unpredictable.
+Until they settle into some sort of predictable pattern, I’d give these up-and-down stocks a wide berth.

 So, without further ado, here are the three most volatile stocks today.

-Volatile Stock #1: Advanced Micro Devices (AMD)
+Volatile Stock #1: Schlumberger (SLB)

-At first glance, this one may surprise you.
-A chip maker that develops computer and graphics processors, AMD stock was one of the market’s best performers until recently.
-In 2016 the stock jumped from 2 to 11, making it the second-best performer in the S&P 500 that year.
-It reached as high as 15 last February.
-But AMD finally hit a wall last spring, tumbling back to 10.
-It rallied to the high 14s last summer, and stayed there until October…before the bottom fell out, and the stock dropped below 10 in December.

-True to form, it’s been up and down since, currently trading in the mid-10s.
-AMD stock has a big reputation, but the reality is the chip stock is down more than 17% in the last year, with way too many plot twists along the way.
-Steer clear.
+It’s no surprise that an energy stock tops the list.
+One of the world’s leading oilfield services providers, Schlumberger has felt the burn of lower oil prices, with sales plummeting 35% in the second quarter and analysts anticipating a 28.5% sales decline for full-year 2020.
+Meanwhile, the stock is down a whopping 56% this year, with much of the slide coming before coronavirus laid waste to U.S. markets in late February and March.

+With a beta north of 2 (2.12) and the stock going nowhere for six whole months, SLB isn’t worth trying to buy low on.
+The chart paints a pretty clear picture:

-Volatile Stock #2: Devon Energy Corp.
-(DVN)
+Volatile Stock #2: Marathon Petroleum (MPC)

-Devon Energy is a company whose fate is tethered to the price of a slumping commodity, natural gas.
-As a result, DVN shares have been very hot and cold, earning a beta of 2.9.
-In January, the stock looked like it was about to push to new 52-week highs above 45.
-Then the market collapsed, and DVN cratered, losing nearly a quarter of its value in three weeks.
-It hasn’t recovered, trading at 33.
+A spin-off of Marathon Oil (MRO), Marathon Petroleum – a petroleum refining, marketing and transportation company headquartered in Findlay, Ohio – saw its sales decline a whopping 55% in the second quarter.
+Things aren’t supposed to get much better: analysts expect a 40% revenue decline and deep profit losses (-$3.40 per share) in full-year 2020.
+Even the company’s 7.4% dividend yield hasn’t been enough to make up for the 48% decline in the share price so far this year, and a beta of 2.09 shows that MPC is still too volatile even though the stock has roughly doubled since its mid-March bottom.

-Volatile Stock #3: Freeport-McMoran (FCX)
+Volatile Stock #3: SVB Financial Group (SIVB)

-We’re generally not big on mining companies here at Cabot, and Freeport-McMoran is no exception.
-The reasons are simple: like Devon Energy with natural gas prices, miners are too dependent on the prices of the precious metals they mine, making them unpredictable.
-Though gold prices have been trending in the right direction in recent months (as they often do when stocks are in a slump), the price of copper—which Freeport-McMoran mines heavily—is way down.
-It’s no coincidence that FCX stock is down too, tumbling more than 7% since the start of the year.
-With a 2.5 beta to match, I’d say FCX is pretty untouchable even by gold stock standards.
+Bank stocks have been underperforming the market for years – and this regional bank stock is no different.
+SVB is short for Silicon Valley Bank; but despite its glitzy Santa Clara location, this regional bank has had a rough year.
+Sales are expected to decline slightly this year, while earnings per share are likely to be cut by about a third from 2019.
+With no dividend, a beta of 2.22 and a 7.9% decrease in the share price this year, SIVB isn’t worth the gamble right now, even after a big run-up in recent months.

 Bottom Line on the Most Volatile Stocks Today